-Public Diplomacy Performance and Innovation
+Public Diplomacy Performance & Innovation

 Accurately evaluating public diplomacy activities continues to prove challenging to practitioners around the world.
 CPD intends to conceptualize PD evaluation as an integral part of strategic planning and provide analytic tools to assist those conducting public diplomacy.
 We will also define what is measurable and not measurable for policy-making purposes.

-Conferences and Workshops
+Events, Conferences & Workshops

-This project will aim to conceptualize and validate an integrated country image measurement instrument that allows PD practitioners and researchers to carry out comparative analysis of country images across countries, stakeholder groups, and different media.
+This project is designed to conceptualize and validate an integrated country image measurement instrument that allows PD practitioners and researchers to carry out comparative analysis of country images across countries, stakeholder groups, and different media.